-Why do people shake hands?
-A new Weizmann Institute study suggests one of the reasons for this ancient custom may be to check out each other’s chemistry.
+But why do people shake hands?
+A Weizmann Institute study suggests one of the reasons for the ancient custom of handshakes may be to check out each other’s chemistry.
 Even if we are not consciously aware of this purpose, handshaking may provide people with a socially acceptable way of communicating via the sense of smell.

 Handshakes: Nice to Sniff You